-A project involves the apprentice completing a significant and defined piece of work that has a real business application.
-The project starts after the apprentice has gone through the gateway process.
+A project involves the apprentice completing a significant and defined piece of work that has a real business application and starts after the apprentice has gone through the gateway process.

-The apprentice will complete their project and submit it to the EPAO after a maximum of 12 weeks from the gateway.
+The apprentice will complete their project in a maximum of 12 weeks after gateway.
 The written project report and the presentation will be submitted to the EPAO together, 2 weeks prior to the presentation taking place.